Students at St Michael's have many ac to become involved in activities outside the regular school curriculum, including:

 These competitions, run by the University of NSW, take place at various times throughout the year in the areas of Spelling, Writing, English, Mathematics, Computers and Science.
 Schools receive feedback about students' strengths and weaknesses, and students receive a certificate with a grade of Pass, Credit or Distinction.

-Our Student Environmental Group meets weekly, and are involved in projects such as the school vegetable and herb garden, the Meditation Memorial Garden, the Aboriginal Garden Project (incorporating members of our local Aboriginal community) and a recycling program involving worm farms and composting.
+Our Student Environmental Group meet weekly, and are involved in projects such as the school vegetable and herb garden, the Meditation Memorial Garden, the Aboriginal Garden Project (incorporating members of our local Aboriginal community) and a recycling program involving worm farms and composting.
 We are also active participants and members of the CEDoW Wollongong Environment Network (WEN).
+Read more about our environmental activities here.

 Our students participate in Tournament of the Minds, Maths Olympiad, SPLICED, Challenging Maths Tasks, and Maths Enrichment Groups focusing on 'real world mathematics' and 'problem-solving', as well as knitting and woodwork.